dreamportdev/Osdev-Notes/Timer.md

 ## IRQ

-The PIT timer is connect to the old PIC8259 IRQ0 pin, now if we are using the APIC, this line is connected to the Redirection Table entry number #2 (offset: 14h and 15h).
+The PIT timer is connected to the old PIC8259 IRQ0 pin, now if we are using the APIC, this line is connected to the Redirection Table entry number #2 (offset: 14h and 15h).

 While the APIC timer irq is always using  the lapic LVT entry 0.

 ## Steps for calibration